toughIQ/docker-owncloud-client/README.md

 ### OC_SERVER
 OwnCloud Server URL. eg. `myowncloud.com`
 Since this is used for `.netrc` creation and CLI URL, just give the servername here.
 The protocol and path information is added by other variables.
+If you need to specify a different port, eg. 8443 instead of default 443, please specify like `myowncloud.com:8443`
 ### OC_URLPATH
 Use this parameter to add a path to your OwnCloud instance.
 Like https://myserver.com__/owncloud__.
 In this case the value would be `/owncloud/`.
 ### OC_WEBDAV